-Your business proposal is the most important part of your work permit application, so make sure that your business concept is specific, well-researched, and viable in the Canadian market conditions.
+Your business proposal is the most important part of your work permit application, so make sure that your business concept is specific, well-researched, and viable in Canadian market conditions.
 Include as many details as possible in your business plan.
-A good business plan should include the following sections among the others:
+A good business plan should include the following sections, among the others:

 - Description of business model

 - Competitive advantage

 - Risks and challenges

 - Long-term vision

 - Market research